- Places to Explore

-About 5 km (3 mi) farther along the road from the Mangapohue Bridge to Marokopa, Piripiri Caves beckon with their interesting fossil legacy—the marks of giant oysters from the area's onetime subaqueous existence.
+About 5 km (3 miles) farther along the road from the Mangapohue Bridge to Marokopa, Piripiri Caves beckon with their interesting fossil legacy—the marks of giant oysters from the area's onetime subaqueous existence.
 The approach and entrance to the caves are steep and slippery, so wear appropriate shoes or boots, and bring a jacket for the cool air and a powerful flashlight to cut through the gloom.
 There are no guided tours; just follow the trail markers.
 A few kilometers farther still, you can view the 120-foot Marokopa Falls from a viewpoint reached via a pleasant forest trail (about 15 minutes round-trip).

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US